tmoroney/auto-subs/README.md

     pip install sox

 ### Step 4: Download the Script
-Download the [`auto-subs.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs.py) file (**download raw file**) and drag it into the `Utility` folder within the Fusion `Scripts` folder.
+Download [`auto-subs.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs.py) from the GitHub repo (**download raw file**) and drag it into the `Utility` folder within the Fusion `Scripts` folder.
 There may be multiple fusion scripts folders, but any of them will do.
 The directory will look like this:

     ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility